Mohamed Maouche

-Mohamed-Labib Maouche (born 10 January 1993) is a French footballer who plays as a midfielder.
+Mohamed-Labib Maouche (born 10 January 1993) is a French footballer who plays as a midfielder for Thonon Évian.

 Career

 Maouche signed for Oldham Athletic in September 2017.
 He signed a new contract in July 2019.

 He was released by Oldham Athletic at the end of the 2019–20 season.

-On 8 January 2021, Maouche signed for Scottish side Ross County on a short term deal until the end of the season.
+On 8 January 2021, Maouche signed for Scottish side Ross County on a short-term deal until the end of the season.
 He was released from County at the end of the season without making a single appearance for the club.

+In August 2024, after three years without club, Maouche signed with newly relegated Championnat National 3 side Thonon Évian.

 Personal life

-Maouche was born in France and is of Algerian descent.
+Maouche holds both French and Algerian nationalities.
+He was born in France to Algerian parents, and acquired French nationality on 6 January 2003, through the collective effect of his parents' naturalization.
 His brother Yassin Maouche is also a professional footballer.